From BR Bullpen

 Right-hander Paul Penson was signed as an amateur free agent by the Philadelphia Phillies on October 23, 1953.
 Paul came directly to the Phillies out of the United States Air Force where he had been during the Korean War.
 Penson had been pitching for his base team and built a 50-7 record with an ERA of just under 1.00 during his time in the Military Service.

-The 22-year-old pitcher made his professional debut on April 21, 1954 at Connie Mack Stadium with an 8-4 victory over the St. Louis Cardinals.
+Sporting a blazing fastball and erratic control, the 22-year-old pitcher made his professional debut on April 21, 1954 at Connie Mack Stadium with an 8-4 victory over the St. Louis Cardinals.
 But after two more starts and a couple of relief appearances, Paul was never to pitch again in the major leagues.
 He finished with a 1-1 record and a 4.50 ERA in five appearances.

 He spent the rest of the 1954 season with the Schenectady Blue Jays of the class A Eastern League where he went 3-12 with a 3.60 ERA.
 1955 saw him with the Phillies for a brief period at the beginning of the season, but without getting into a game.
 He returned to Schenectady, getting into five games and going 0-1.
 Penson went from there to the class B Reidsville Phillies, appearing in six games and going 0-2.